 Food Sake Tokyo conducts private guided field trips to Tokyo’s popular food destinations that is led by food professionals.
 Yukari Sakamoto is a chef, sommelier, shōchū advisor, and author of Food Sake Tokyo.
 Shinji Sakamoto is a fishmonger and former buyer at Tsukiji Market.
 Popular topics include market visits, saké or shōchū tastings, or shopping at local supermarkets.
 The customized tours are suited to your needs and includes suggesting restaurants in Tokyo for your trip.
+Shinji is working on a long-term project and is taking time off from the tours so market visits will be only with Yukari.

 What makes Food Sake Tokyo different from other food tour companies is that we are food professionals ourselves.
 We offer a unique insight to the food culture of Japan.
 Many of our clients are professional chefs, restaurateurs, beverage specialists, food retailers, and food journalists.